demian85/food-genius/README.md

 # food-genius

-Telegram bot allowing you to build and find recipes by ingredient
+Telegram bot allowing you to build and find recipes by category, ingredient or protein

 ## Commands

-- language: Select language
+- `language`: Select language
-- desayuno, breakfast
-- almuerzo, lunch
-- merienda, supper
-- cena, dinner
-- search {ingredient}
+- `eat`: Choose what to eat
+- `abort`: Abort current operation